jeromeetienne/slides/betterjs-parisjs-201404/slides.md

 --

-## OK... so javascript is not perfect.
+## OK... so javascript is far from perfect.

 --